To juice or not to juice? In the past few years, the craze has swept across the world with more and more people hopping on the juicing bandwagon.

 - Soy, chickpeas, lentils, and kidney beans

-While there are plenty of low FODMAP fruit and vegetables such as carrots, bananas, oranges, and cucumbers, juicing them is probably not a good idea as it strips foods of magnesium, which people with IBS need as it helps soften stools.
+While there are plenty of low FODMAP fruit and vegetables such as carrots, bananas, oranges, and cucumbers; juicing them may not be a good idea as it reduces the magnesium, which can help to soften stool.

 Myth #5: Juicing helps skin problems